The Categorical Instrumental Variable Model: Characterization, Partial Identification, and Statistical Inference: Introduction

 Historically the problem of treatment non-compliance was often addressed via either an Intention-to-treat (ITT) or Per Protocol (PP) analysis \citep{PPvsITT}.
 The ITT approach analyzes the effect of the assigned treatment, regardless of any subsequent non-compliance (e.g., the last column of \cref{tab:data}).
 Though the ITT causal estimand is identified, due to random assignment, it does not assess the efficacy of the treatment itself, and may lack ecological validity since compliance behavior may be highly context dependent.
 Meanwhile, the PP analysis considers only those participants who fully adhered to their assigned treatment protocol (e.g., the boxed cells in \cref{tab:data}).
 However, this comparison will not, in general, be causal because the set of people who follow the protocol in one treatment arm may not be comparable with those who do so in another arm.

-In the case of a binary treatment, a third approach, pioneered by \cite{imbens-angrist}, focuses on the causal effect of treatment among the {\it compliers}, often referred to the local average treatment effect (LATE), defined to be those who would have taken their assigned treatment no matter which arm they were assigned \citep{angrist2sls, identifictionIV1996}.
+In the case of a binary treatment, a third approach, pioneered by \cite{imbens-angrist}, focuses on the causal effect of treatment among the {\it compliers}---those who would have taken their assigned treatment no matter which arm they were assigned to---referred to as the local average treatment effect (LATE) \citep{angrist2sls, identifictionIV1996}.
 An advantage of this framework is that no further work is required, conceptually, to specify the circumstances under which such a subject would have taken treatment or control.

 However, the LATE is not identified without additional assumptions, such as that there are no {\it defiers}, defined as those who would always take the treatment opposite to their assignment.
 Although this assumption has testable implications, and thus may be falsified, it must be argued for on substantive grounds, which may not apply in every setting.
-Also, though useful in establishing the existence of a strata (i.e., compliers) in which the treatment does have an effect, it is less clear how this should inform specific decisions to use or withhold treatment, since this requires determining whether a subject would have been a complier had they been in the experiment \citep{kennedy:classifying-compliers:2020}.
+Also, though useful in establishing the existence of a stratum (i.e., compliers) in which the treatment does have an effect, it is less clear how this should inform specific decisions to use or withhold treatment, since this requires determining whether a subject would have been a complier had they been in the experiment \citep{kennedy:classifying-compliers:2020}.
 For example, in the case of the Minneapolis study, this would require judging that had a domestic violence incident happened during the course of the study, the responding officer would have judged it appropriate to use the assigned strategy, whatever that was. \citet{smallthree-arm} consider extensions of the no defier assumption in a setting where there are two active treatment arms and a placebo arm; see also \citet{heckman-vytlacil:2005} for related work.